 An unsecured loan is just the opposite, in that the lender doesn’t require any collateral in order to provide a loan.
 Common unsecured loans include payday loans, installment loans and bank loans.

-While it’s not possible to get 100% guaranteed approval when it comes to loans for bad credit, it’s usually easier to get a secured loan because the lender has a way to get their money back if you can’t repay the loan.
+While it’s not possible to get 100% guaranteed approval when it comes to loans for bad credit, it’s typically easier to get a secured loan because the lender has a way to get their money back if you can’t repay the loan.
 That being said, it’s also riskier for the borrower, as they may be leading to the loss of their collateral.
 Unsecured loans may end up having higher interest rates and a more selective application process, as an added layer of security for the lender.

 If you’re searching for a bad credit loan, a payday loan may be an option you should consider.
 This is a short-term, unsecured loan that usually carries higher interest rates than some alternatives.
 Typically, payday loans are required to be paid back in a very short amount of time, usually within two weeks or on your next payday, hence the name.

 Payday loans are an expensive option for people looking for a bad credit loan, but could be a better alternative to a secured loan (like a title loan) because you won’t lose your vehicle if you aren’t able to repay the amount borrowed.

 Payday loans do carry high APRs, but may be a valid option when comparing them to other bad credit loans.
 The important thing to remember is to only take out a payday loan if you’re sure you can pay it off in time, as there will likely be additional fees associated with late payment or defaulting on the loan.